fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 15: Food Traditions and Societal Health
 We can't NOT read about Thanksgiving this week!
-These readings have nothing to do with diet/health, but it's useful to think about civic health in addition to bodily health.
-It's common to think about food as bringing people together, but it's also a way of keeping people apart.
+These readings have nothing to do with diet/health, but we might also think about how food relates to civic health in addition to bodily health.
+It's common to think about food as bringing people together, but it's also, as we've seen, a way of exerting control and a way of keeping people apart.

+You have one post due this week, which I highly recommend you complete BY WEDNEDAY NIGHT.
+But if you're swamped with other essays, exams, etc, just make sure to post it before the end of the weekend.

 ### Anytime this week
 - Andrew F. Smith, “The First Thanksgiving”, _Gastronomica_ 3.4 (2003): 79–85.